Short story by Michael Botur

 Gramps squeezed JT’s shoulder.
 ‘Get your skinny arse on stage.
 It’s YMCA or the Macarena.’

-JT looked panicked. ‘‘I’m-I’m not even dressed.’
+JT looked panicked.
+‘I’m-I’m not properly dressed?’

 Mish winked at his friend.
 ‘That’s the plan.’

-Big Goose put a hand around JT’s throat and a hand under JT’s butt and lifted him like a four year old with a dirty nappy onto the stage.
+Big Goose put a hand around JT’s chest and a hand under JT’s butt and lifted him like a four year old with a dirty nappy onto the stage.
 Somewhere in the blue and black corners of the club, a DJ turned down the track he was playing and let just a tiny bit of drum machine play beneath Gramps’s voice.
 A hundred diamond ear studs turned towards the stage where Gramps stood in front of three frightened men.

 ‘We are That Tingling Sensation – and we don’t perform til everybody’s got a drink in their hand.
 MAKE IT HAPPEN YOU CUNTS!’